 Even with no affiliation to our host church, we understand that our chosen meeting space must be one that is welcoming to LGBTQ people and allies.
 Please be assured that our host church is LGBTQ affirming and supportive of our work.

 In return, we abide by the host church rules for guests, including safety protocols, and are respectful of their property and personnel.

 But your host church is Methodist.
 Does the Methodist vote to ban same sex marriage and LGBTQ clergy impact your host church’s stance as affirming faith communities?

 Our host church remains steadfast in affirming LGBTQ people and have stated its disagreement with this decision and commitment to actively oppose it.
 Again, PFLAG is not affiliated with any religion or faith community and we use the church only as meeting spaces.
 However, it is essential for us, our members, and our attendees that our host church continue to affirm, support, and advocate on behalf of our LGBTQ community.
 For complete details, see Position of Host Churches, which also includes the former host church of our past Bothell meetings.

 What if I take the bus?

 The closest bus stop to the church is at the corner of Bellevue Way and NE 20th St. It is four blocks from the church, and is a level walk on NE 20th St. The meeting location is also in walking distance from the downtown Bellevue transit center.

 Yes.
 The church bathrooms are located outside the sanctuary on the right and one is gender neutral.

-Is there any access for disabled members?
+Is there any access for disabled attendees and members?

+Yes, our location has access for disabled attendees and members.
 There is another set of doors to the left of the ones we use for entrance, which have an available ramp.
 Please contact us in advance if you will be using the ramp, so that we can arrange for these doors to be open.